 It depends on what you mean by multiple email addresses.
 Aliases, for instance, are not actually different email addresses, because they go to the same place.
 What's an alias?
 If your name is Jane Doe, you might have email@example.com and firstname.lastname@example.org.
 These are not technically separate email addresses, because they go to the same inbox.
 This is what makes them aliases.
 Your aliases will all transfer to Outlook.

 If you mean you have access to more than one account, say your personal @lls.edu and a generic/department account, the short answer is, yes, these will both transfer.
 However, you'll have to take action to access both of them.
 To learn how to do that, read this.

-You can access your email using Outlook Online (the web version) via MyLLS or mail.lls.edu until you return to campus, at which point you should contact the Help Desk (213.736.1097 or email@example.com) if you're having trouble accessing Outlook on your Law School computer.
+You can access your email using Outlook Online (the web version) via MyLLS or mail.lls.edu until you return to campus, at which point you should contact the ITS Service Desk (213.736.1097 or email@example.com) if you're having trouble accessing Outlook on your Law School computer.

 No problem.
 You can access your email using Outlook Online (the web version) via MyLLS or the direct link, mail.lls.edu.

 Yes, you do.
 You need to add a new Outlook profile and mark this profile as the default.
 On July 9, ITS staff will be available to perform this for you.
 If you prefer, we have created a DIY guide that you can follow.

 NOTE: You cannot do this before July 9.

 Yes.
 Make sure you have Office 2016 installed.
 Over the past few weeks, ITS has personally reached out to many faculty and staff to perform this upgrade.
 If you don't know which version of Office is installed on your computer, refer to "How do I know Which version of Office I have on my Windows computer" or "How do I know which version of Office I have on my Mac?" below.

 If you'd like to upgrade you computer yourself to Office 2016, use the following instruction: